Yashvanth Kondi

 Guaranteed Output in O(sqrt(n)) Rounds for Round-Robin Sampling Protocols

-EUROCRYPT 2022 Ran Cohen, Jack Doerner, Yashvanth Kondi, and abhi shelat
+EUROCRYPT 2022 Journal of Cryptology (full version) Ran Cohen, Jack Doerner, Yashvanth Kondi, and abhi shelat

 Problem: Is it possible to achieve Guaranteed Output Delivery for a non-trivial n-party functionality with resilience to n-1 corruptions, in o(n) rounds?